Nandu-D/The-Incredible-Dreams/README.md

 ### Prerequisites

 Spring Boot project is developed in Java 11.
 So for that Java is a requirement.
+Maven is used as a built system.
+Even if maven is not installed it can be used using the maven wrapper.
+For the commands starting with mvn which makes use of a global installation of maven a substitute is using maven wrapper using ./mvnw.
+For example the command "mvn clean install" can be executed also using "./mvnw clean install".
 For the Angular project there has to be node installed.
 This is developed in Node 10.13.0

-    Give examples

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

-    Give the example

-And repeat

-    until finished

-End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-Explain how to run the automated tests for this system

-### Break down into end to end tests

-Explain what these tests test and why

-    Give an example

-### And coding style tests

-Explain what these tests test and why

-    Give an example
+Angular - from inside the folder "classroom-frontend" execute the following command

+    npm install

+Spring Boot - from inside the folder "classroom-backend" execute the following command

+    mvn clean install

 ## Deployment

-Add additional notes about how to deploy this on a live system
+For the Angular project use the command "ng serve" to deploy on your develeopment environment.
+For the Spring Boot project use the command "mvn spring-boot:run" if maven is installed globally or use "./mvnw spring-boot:run"

 ## Built With